zorncbllr/php-mono/README.md

 ## Find() and FindById() Methods

 For each model schema you create, you will have access to find() and findById() methods.

 find() method is used to get all of the data from your table.

 Mono will automatically assume and use the name of your model schema class as the table name inside your database.

 example:

 Model schema class name:

     User

 Database table name:

     users

-##### find() implementation
+example implementations:

 For this example, assume that you have a model User inside your models folder.

+##### findById() implementation

 example:

     $users = User::find();

 the find() method returns an array of User objects, hence each element posesses the properties and methods you have specified inside the User model class, such as the getters and setters.

 ##### findById() implementation

 For this example, assume again that you have a model user inside your models folder.

 example:

         $user = User::findById( id: 1 );

 findById() method takes and int $id parameter to find specific data by its id attribute in the database.

 findById() method returns an object of the model class that issued the method.

 In this example, findById() returns an object instance of User.
 All public attributes and methods inside the User model class will be accessible in the object returned by this method.

 ## Update() method

 The update method lets you update a specific data in your database table.

 It takes one argument, your model object, and updates the data by its id.

 The $id attribute is important in this method for targeting the right data in your database table.

-#### update() implementation

 In this example, assume that you have a model class User with attributes $id, $username, and $password

 example:

     $user = User::findById( id: 1 );

     $user->setUsername('new_sername_example');

     User::update($user);

 The update method returns a boolean value which you can use to stuffs like checking if the operation was successfull.

 example:

     $user = User::findById( id: 1 );

     $user->setUsername('new_sername_example');

     $is_updated = User::update($user);

     if ($is_updated) {
         return 'user updated successfully';
     }

 ## Delete() method

 The delete() method lets you delete and remove specific data from your database table.

 The delete() method takes one argument, either an object or an integer variable.

 Using integer as an argument will speed up the process of deleting.

 The delete() method returns a boolean value which you can use to check if the operation was successful.

 example:

     $is_deleted = User::delete( target: 1 );

     if ($is_deleted) {
         return 'user deleted successfully';
     }

 or

     $user = User::findById( id: 1 );

     $is_deleted = User::delete($user);

     if ($is_deleted) {
         return 'user deleted successfully';
     }